mcollovati/vaadin-reverse-proxy-tests/README.md

 A collection of quick and dirty configurations to test Vaadin application behind a reverse proxy.

+WARNING: this repository does not contain complete configurations nor best practices.
+The aim is to set up a Vaadin application behind a reverse proxy in an easy and quick way in order to ensure that main functionalities are working correctly.
-WARNING: not completely tested at the moment
+Configurations are not completely tested at the moment

 Docker and docker-compose are used to set up environments.